whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 # Motivation
 The motivation behind the SchoolAIKit project is to develop a knowledge graph from the text corpus of Physics, Maths, and Chemistry curriculums from grades 8 to 12 in CBSE.
 The objective is to establish a comprehensive knowledge repository by exploring the relationships between entities across different disciplines.
 This tool aims to facilitate cross-learning between disciplines among students and enhance their understanding of various subjects.
 It addresses the challenge highlighted by a mathematician regarding the failure to convey the beauty of studying geometry, conic sections, etc. (give the link) thereby enabling students to engage with a GPT or chatbot operating within certain boundaries with the assistance of the knowledge graph.

-The motivation behind the project is to create a knowledge graph from the text corpus of Physics, Maths and Chemistry curriculum from 8 to 12 in CBSE.
-The idea is to create a knowledge repostiory by exploring the relationshp between the entities that are addressed under different disciplines.
-This tool will be helpful in encouraging students to appreciate cross-learning.
-This reminds me of a gripe from a mathematician who passionately talks about how we are failing to convey the beauty of studying feometry, ellipse etc. More from this article.
-This is to enable students to with a GPT or chatbot that operates within certain boundaries and KG  will be helful in guiding the chatbot.

-Take a node on thermodynamics and expand further:

-From the knowledge graph h it can be deciphered below that the conic sections (bring relationship through connections).
-How tiying with these ideas led to bigger questions related to planetary motions etc.

-The generations of hand me down knowledge between the scientists are explored in this graph

-The notebook text pre -processing simply deals with the broad text corpus processing steps andembedding short phrases extracted across the books.
-Steps taken are as follow.

-"graph_gen_nb.ipnb"

-Take a Node on Thermodynamics and Expand Further:
-From the knowledge graph, it becomes evident that conic sections are intricately connected to thermodynamics.
-Exploring these connections leads to broader questions related to planetary motions and other scientific phenomena.
-Additionally, the knowledge graph delves into the generations of handed-down knowledge among scientists.

 Basically would like to connect ideas from different levels of classes and give comprehensive picture of the project.
 These are the following steps that are followed: